 Scammers target businesses in a range of ways and you need to be vigilant so you are not scammed.

 False billing targets businesses by telephone, mail, email and fax.
-The scammer will supply you with an invoice for products or services you have not ordered or received, hoping, because you are busy, that the invoice will be paid.
+The scammer will supply you with an invoice for products or services you have not ordered or received, hoping, because you’re busy and will just pay the invoice.

-To report false billing schemes, please lodge an online complaint.
+To report false billing schemes, lodge an online complaint.